Search

 We tested MMS by adding images and GIFs to messages.
 The switch from SMS to MMS was automatic.
 The setup felt simple and required no extra steps.

 What stood out was how little the builder changed.
 The process was almost the same as SMS, with the media added during message creation.
 That made MMS feel like a small extension of SMS rather than a separate tool.
-The only real difference is adding the image or GIF in the content stage.
+The only difference is adding the image or GIF in the content stage.

 We also noticed that larger MMS sends need more care.
 MMS throughput is slower than SMS, and campaigns can time out after around four hours.
 That makes MMS useful for richer messages, but not ideal for very large or time-sensitive blasts.